onomondo/onomondo-eim/README.md

 recommended to edit tryme.cfg and to replace the sample values with some useful values.
 This is in particular the
 $EID variable at the top of the file.

-The file also defines some sample profiles along with their activation codes ($AC) and ICCIDs ($ICCID).
+The file also defines some sample profiles along with their activation codes (`$AC`) and ICCIDs (`$ICCID`).
 The ICCID is usually not known in advance.
 It becomes known after the eUICC has decrypted and installed the profile package.
 It should also be noted that the ICCID parameter is always issued in its raw format (digits swapped, padded with 'F' at the end).

-In tryme.cfg one will also find a profile 'X', this profile is a placeholder in case the user decides not to edit tryme.cfg and to pass all parameters from the commandline instead.
+In tryme.cfg one will also find a profile `X`, this profile is a placeholder in case the user decides not to edit tryme.cfg and to pass all parameters from the commandline instead.

 #### Downloading And Enabling A Profile